Kanazawa Station

 Access

 The D. T. Suzuki Museum is located to the south of the 21st Century Museum of Contemporary Art in the Hondamachi area.
-To get there from Kanazawa Station take the Kanazawa Loop Bus from the East Exit bus terminal and get off at the Hondamachi bus stop.
-The fare is 200 yen and the trip takes 20 minutes.
+To get there from Kanazawa Station, take the Castle Town Kanazawa Loop Bus Left Loop from East Gate bus stop #7 and get off at Hondamachi.
+The ride takes about 20 minutes, the fare is 220 yen for adults and 110 yen for children, and the museum is about 4 minutes on foot from the bus stop.

 The entrance to the museum